dmitriy79/offence/README.md

-# This is my repository for all things offensives
+# This is my repo for all things offensive.

 Feel free to submit.